uw-labs/microbe.js/README.md

 ## Monitoring

 Microbe can monitor your infrastructure connections and have state pumped onto logger, instrumentation and health endpoints.
-There are only two types of events recognised, `connected` and `disconnected` and any instance provided for monitoring is required to raise those.
+There are only two types of events recognised, `connect` and `disconnect` and any instance provided for monitoring is required to raise those.
 Patch methods for redis and mongo are available and will translate events to the required pair.
 The endpoint patch method will translate `available` and `unavailable` events.

 Definition: